 - Make a snow angel, or two, or three.

-- Build a fort out of snow blocks.
+- Build a snow fort.

 - Go ice fishing.